hmito/esj72web/web/basic_information.md

 <!-- -->

 ## Fees and Registrations
 Participation fees are as follows.
-For more information on how to apply for participation, presentation and organisation of a session, see [Registrations and Proposals](regist_information).
+For more information on how to apply for participation, presentation and organization of a session, see [Registrations and Proposals](regist_information).

 ||Early bird<br/>Until 2/21| Normal price<br/>After 2/22|
 |---|---|---|